Every job, however small, has unique challenges. Finding, overcoming and enjoying the challenges is the key to success.

-Joelle’s expertise in advanced structural analysis has benefitted several of the firm’s high-profile projects.
-For the U.S. Bank Stadium in Minneapolis, Minnesota, she performed structural analysis and design for five huge pivoting door panels and the interface with the machinery that moves them.
-Joelle also worked on the movable mechanism for TILT at 360 Chicago at the John Hancock Center and was on the structural design team for the Santiago Calatrava-designed St. Nicholas Greek Orthodox Church in Lower Manhattan.
+With an expertise in kinetic structures, Joelle has worked on several of the firm’s high-profile projects.
+For U.S. Bank Stadium in Minneapolis, Minnesota, she performed structural analysis and design for five huge pivoting door panels and the interface with the machinery that moves them.
+She also worked on the movable mechanism for the thrill ride TILT at 360 Chicago at 875 North Michigan Ave. (formerly the John Hancock Center) and designed new head frames for the rehabilitation of New York City’s Roosevelt Island Tramway.

 Outside of Work

-Joelle spends most of her free time with her husband and two children.
+Joelle spends much of her free time with her husband and two children.
 She takes pride in preparing home-cooked meals and in baking delicious, yet not terribly unhealthy, desserts.
-An Ohio native, Joelle is a loyal Cleveland sports fan, especially when it comes to the Indians.
-She loves to travel and counts trips to China, Japan, Italy and Hawaii among her favorites.
+An Ohio native, she is a loyal supporter of Cleveland sports, especially the Indians Major League Baseball team.
+A keen traveler, she counts trips to China, Japan, Italy and Hawaii among her favorites.

 • Renovation and rehabilitation